 From the menu, select Tools> Display Options to open the Layer Display Options dialog.

 Once this dialog is open, put a check in the Disp column next to the "Framing, Floor Joists" layer to allow the floor framing to be displayed in the 3D view.
 Click the OK button.

 In Home Designer Pro 2014 and prior, look for the "Framing, Floor" layer.

 You will be able to view the Floor Joist in relation to the subfloor and foundation walls to determine if you will need to raise or lower the floor joist.

 If you do need to alter the height of the floor joist, choose the Select Objects arrow tool and double click on the joist.

-After the Framing Specification dialog displays, you can alter the Raise/Lower field, and adjust the height of the floor joist.
+After the Framing Specification dialog displays, you can alter the Raise/Lower field, and click Apply to adjust the height of the floor joist, and then click OK.